 Good subject combinations

-Due to its wide-ranging nature, Religion, Philosophy & Ethics has connections with many other A level courses.
+Due to its wide-ranging nature, Religion, Philosophy and Ethics has connections with many other A-level courses.
 For example, the following topics that we study illustrate these links:

-English Literature: considering varying interpretations of the Genesis creation story; the nature of William Wordsworth’s mysticism; virtue and vice in Dante’s Divine Comedy
+- English Literature: considering varying interpretations of the Genesis creation story; virtue and vice in Dante’s Divine Comedy.

-Psychology: the religious thinking of Freud and Jung; psychological understandings of religious experience, morality and evil; near-death and paranormal experience
+- Psychology: the religious thinking of Freud and Jung; psychological understandings of religious experience, near-death and paranormal experience.

-History: history of philosophy; history of ideas; the Enlightenment; Nazism and Communism
+- History: history of ideas; the Enlightenment; Nazism and Communism.

-The academic nature of Religion, Philosophy & Ethics and its emphasis on essay writing and critical thinking skills mean that is provides an ideal preparation for future study at university.
-An A level qualification in Religious Studies is highly regarded by universities when considering student applications.
-Issues relating to religion are of increasing significance and relevance in today’s society, and a grounding in religious ideas, as well as the skills developed in Religion, Philosophy & Ethics, would be of great value in many professions, including the media, the arts, psychology and law.
+The academic nature of Religion, Philosophy and Ethics and its emphasis on essay writing and critical thinking skills mean that it provides an ideal preparation for future study at university.
+An A level qualification in this subject is highly regarded by universities when considering student applications.
+Issues relating to philosophy, ethics and religion are of increasing significance and relevance in today’s society and a grounding in these ideas, as well as the skills developed in this subject, would be of great value in many professions, including the Media, the Arts, Psychology and Law.

 Entry Requirements for international students